Hot Banana Games

 Steam Up is a family-friendly competitive Dim Sum collection board game with a delicious authentic cultural experience for 2-5 players.
 I co-designed this board game as a passionate project to introduce authentic Asian culture and uplift Asian representation in the board game space.
 The game was awarded as the Ion Award's winner in 2021.

-To publish Steam Up, I co-founded Hot Banana Games, a board game publisher aiming to bring authentic Asian themed board games to all tables.
-We collectively raised over $1 million from our crowdfunding campaign and pre-orders with the support from 10K+ backers from over 50 countries.
-The game is set for a global retail release in 2023.
+To publish Steam Up, I co-founded Hot Banana Games, a board game publisher aiming to bring authentic Asian-themed board games to all tables.
+We collectively raised over $1.2 million from our crowdfunding campaign and pre-orders with the support from more than 10,000 backers from over 50 countries.
+The game has been released and is now available in over 700 retail stores globally, having sold over 43,000 copies to date.

 Project Details